timescale/docs/promscale/visualize-data/jaeger.md

 # Visualize Promscale traces in Jaeger

-Jaeger, is an open source distributed tracing system used for monitoring and troubleshooting microservices-based distributed systems.
+Jaeger is an open source distributed tracing system used for monitoring and troubleshooting microservices-based distributed systems.
+To visualize traces in Jaeger with Promscale, you need to have the `jaeger-query` component running.
+This Jaeger component queries and visualizes traces from Promscale.

 This section shows you how to integrate [Jaeger][jaeger-ui] with Promscale.

-To visualize traces in Jaeger with Promscale, you need to have the Jaeger component `jaeger-query` running.
-This Jaeger component queries and visualizes traces from Promscale.

-Before you begin, deploy the component `jaeger-query` from the Jaeger [deploymentspage][jaeger-deployments].
-Ensure that the version of the component is 1.30 or later.
+Before you begin, deploy the jaeger-query` component from the Jaeger [deployments page][jaeger-deployments].
+Ensure that you are using `jaeger-query` version 1.30 or later.

 <procedure>